IPS-Eye-White

 The Lord said, "Behold, they are one people, and they all have the same language.
 And this is what they began to do, and now nothing which they purpose to do will be impossible for them.
 "Come, let Us go down and there confuse their language, so that they will not understand one another's speech."
 (Genesis 11:6-7 NASB)

-Although the Bible has not told us the significance of what the builders proposed to do, it is obvious that had the plans been allowed to proceed, there would have been some disastrous consequences.
+Although the Bible has not told us the significance of what the builders proposed to do, it is obvious that here would have been some disastrous consequences had their plans been allowed to proceed.
 This bears a marked similarity to the Adam and Eve situation.
-The Lord's words indicated the seriousness of human actions in both cases, but does not explain very much further.
+The Lord's words indicated the seriousness of human actions in both cases but does not explain very much further.

-Certainly, whatever it was these men had begun to do, it presented a real problem because, as the Lord said, it signified that anything the builders then purposed to do would become possible for them.
-Any, and all, of the popular ideas about what prompted the Lord to scatter the people and confuse their tongues, such as simple disobedience, the idea that they could, in some way, reach heaven etc. etc. would not have enabled the architects of the Tower of Babel to 'do anything they purposed to do'.
+Certainly, whatever it was the builders had begun to do could have had very significant consequences because as the Lord said had they succeeded anything they then purposed to do would become possible for them.
+The idea that they could in some way reach heaven etc. etc. would not have enabled the architects of the Tower of Babel to 'do anything they purposed to do'.

 Somehow or the other, man has gotten it firmly stuck in his head that God has told us everything there is to know about everything, and since every incident in the Scriptures doesn't come wrapped up in a neat package complete with explanatory notes and commentaries, we tend to interpret the more inexplicable ones by our often very limited knowledge.